bradallenfisher/dmd-course-materials/topics/character.md

 # Character

 In fictional film or literature, character types are used to enable viewers to empathize with the story.
+A person's character typically refers to the qualities a they possess.
+However, a character can also be an object or abstraction in a story.

 Characterization types in fiction: